Richardbrown85/creative-wave-design/README.md

 ## User stories

 ### User story 1:
-As a potential client I want to view Creative Wave Design portfolio of pervious work so that I can see their design style.
+As a potential client I want to view Creative Wave Design projects of pervious work so that I can see their design style.

 ### Acceptance Criteria

-* Portfolio displays logos and branding work by business type (childminders, contracters/builders, community centres)
+* Portfolio displays logos and branding work by business type (Shop, contracters/builders, community centres)
-* Each portfolio section shows logo, process, concept and brief project description of work.
+* Each project section shows logo, concept and brief project description of work.

 ### Development Tasks

-* Design responsive portfolio layout.
+* Design responsive project layout.
-* Make it easily accessible with navigation between each portfolio section.
+* Make it easily accessible with navigation between each project section.

 ### User story 2: